by Tim Gilmore, 1/6/2017

 The idea of that storm resounded in me.
-I’d always wanted to create beauty and blazon it upon the world.
+I’d wanted always to create beauty and blazon it upon the world.
 I’d wanted the world to love me for it.
 The urge was something wild.
-It could kill me if I let it, no melodrama, but even then, I did not believe in martyrdom, and knew I’d rather it live through me, thrust up, and soar me, define me.
+It could kill me if I let it, not melodrama at all, but even then, I did not believe in martyrdom, and knew I’d rather it live through me, thrust up, and soar me, define me.

-I think I thought that whether I lived to be 29 or 93, I’d always remember that a storm had been forgotten.
+I think I thought that if I lived to 29 or 93, I’d always remember a storm had been forgotten.
 I recognized that storm.
 I wanted the world always to remember me and my love and my vitality and the beauty I could make.

 She watched me watch that expanse of blooms.
 I must have looked foolish, clueless, naïve.

-I had just learned that the Japanese writer Yukio Mishima had committed suicide in public by disemboweling himself with a sword like a Samurai warrior, according to ritual, who’d been dishonored.
+I had just learned how the Japanese writer Yukio Mishima had committed suicide in public by disemboweling himself with a sword like a Samurai warrior, according to ritual, who’d been dishonored.

 I think I mentioned the seppuku of Mishima.

 Little else of that walk along Silversmith Creek comes back to me.
 From time to time, I go back and walk it.
 I’ve not seen the Carolina jasmine in years.
 Occasionally I see a single swamp rose.

 Three years ago, a naked male corpse was found floating in Silversmith Creek beneath Atlantic Boulevard.
 He’d been living in a homeless camp at the creek and was bathing beneath the street.
 A friend of his in the camp had found him, no sign of violence, cause of death unknown.

 Always, I hope I’ll see the river witch, but I’ve not seen her again.
 She must have been real.
 I’m sure she was.
 How many whole histories experienced in solitary human lives vanish each moment into the earth and time, composted and irretrievable?